teamstudio/docs-usage/docs/database.md

   ![Database Statistics](img/database.png)
 </figure>

 At each level, the total activity counts and last access dates are shown.
-For more detail on how activity counts are collected, see Scanning Servers](scanning.md).
+For more detail on how activity counts are collected, see [Scanning Servers](scanning.md).

 The Database document also shows information on the number of Unique Users, User Days, and if appropriate the last date on which the Users table was reset.